lorenzopucci/rcube/README.md

 - An OpenGL frontend to see the cube in 3D and play with it.
 All the code is in `/ui`.
 - A set of test programs for the library for debugging purposes (in `/test`).
+- A sketchy implementation of the library for a robot solver (in `/robot`).

 ## Features
 - [x] Basic interaction with a `3*3*3` cube;